 When it comes to your service entrance, a few common installation errors pop up more than others.
 These aren’t just minor slip-ups; they can compromise the integrity of your entire electrical system.
 Understanding these pitfalls is the first step to ensuring your home’s power supply is safe, reliable, and up to code.

-Using Undersized Components
+The Risk of Using Undersized Components

 Choosing the right size for your service entrance components is crucial.
 Using wires, conduits, or fittings that are too small for your home’s electrical load is like trying to send a river through a garden hose—it creates dangerous pressure.
 Undersized wires can overheat, melting their protective insulation and creating a serious fire risk.
 This mistake also guarantees a failed electrical inspection, which means you’ll have to pay to have the work redone.
 Professional electrician repairs often involve fixing improperly sized components to meet safety standards and ensure the system can handle your home’s power demands without issue.